naman567349912345546778/CafeMenu/README.md

 # CafeMenu
-This shows the menu of the cafe.
+This page shows the menu at the cafe.
+During my initial learning of HTML and CSS, This is the simple Frontend project made by the help of freeCodeCamp Organization.
 Link to access the page - https://naman04032004.github.io/CafeMenu/